Frameworks & Arguments

 The three signs your scenario is broken

 1. The wrong answers are obviously wrong.
-If one option is "document everything carefully" and another is "ignore the problem and go to lunch," you haven't built a decision — you've built a filter for people who can read.
-Real decisions involve choosing between options that all have merit.
-The tension is the learning.
+If one option is "document everything carefully" and another is "ignore the problem and go to lunch," you haven't built a decision.

 2. Failure leads to a "Try Again" button.
 In real life, mistakes have consequences that unfold over time.
-A wrong decision in a compliance scenario doesn't produce a red screen and a "That's incorrect" message.
-It produces a delayed audit finding, a manager conversation six weeks later, a damaged client relationship.
 Your scenario should do the same.
-Delayed consequences are more realistic and more memorable.

 3. The scenario is generic.
-"Sarah, a new employee, is unsure about the company policy" is not a scenario.
-It's a placeholder.
-Effective scenarios use specific, named characters in specific, recognisable situations that your audience will see themselves in.
+Effective scenarios use specific, named characters in recognisable situations.
 The more specific and real, the more transfer.

 What makes a scenario actually work